The first- and second-order magneto-optical effects and intrinsically anomalous transport in 2D van der Waals layered magnets CrXY (X = S, Se, Te; Y = Cl, Br, I): Theory and computational details

 \section{Theory and computational details}

 The magneto-optical effects, as a kind of fundamental magnetotransport phenomena in condensed matter physics, are usually considered to be a powerful probe of magnetism in low-dimensional systems~\cite{Huang2017,Gong2017}.
 The MOKE and MOFE can be described as the rotation of the polarization planes of reflected and transmitted lights after a linearly polarized light hits on the surface of magnetic materials, respectively.
 Here, we only consider the MOKE and MOFE in the so-called polar geometry (e.g., both the directions of incident light and magnetization are along the $z$-axis), as shown in Fig.~\ref{fig:schematic}(a).
 The MOKE and MOFE are commonly regarded as first-order magneto-optical effects as their magnitudes are linearly proportional to the strength of magnetization and their signs are odd in the direction of magnetization.
 On the other hand, if the magnetization lies on the 2D atomic plane (i.e., $xy$-plane) and the angle between the electric field ($\textbf{E}$) of incident light and the direction of magnetization ($\textbf{M}$) is $45^\circ$, the polarization planes of reflected and transmitted lights still rotate, which are called MOSHE and MOVE [Fig.~\ref{fig:schematic}(b)], respectively.
 The MOSHE and MOVE are considered to be second-order magneto-optical effects as their magnitudes are quadratic to the strength of magnetization and their signs are even in the direction of magnetization.
-It should be stressed that in some FM and AFM materials, such as ML FM Fe$_3$GeTe$_2$ and BL AFM Fe$_3$GeTe$_2$ with in-plane magnetization, the first-order magneto-optical effects are prohibited due to the symmetry requirements~\cite{YangFGT2021}, but the second-order magneto-optical effects can exist.